Liver Function Tests

 Is there anything else I should know?

-Depending on the history, examination and results of the liver function tests your doctor may request one or more further tests including alphafetoprotein, alpha-1 antitrypsin, CA 19-9, caeruloplasmin, copper, hepatitis virus antibodies A, B and C and smooth muscle antibody.
-Sometimes imaging scans are needed, and occasionally a small sample of liver is taken with a needle (biopsy) to be examined under a microscope.
+Depending on the history, examination and results of the liver function tests your doctor may request one or more further tests including hepatitis virus antibodies A, B and C, alpha-fetoprotein (AFP), CA 19-9, alpha-1 antitrypsin, copper, caeruloplasmin, iron and transferrin and smooth muscle antibody.
+Sometimes imaging scans are requested.

 Why does my doctor want to know what medicines I am taking?